 An Energy Performance Certificate (EPC) is legally required whenever a building is constructed, modified, sold, or let.

-Only an accredited energy assessor can carry out an EPC survey and lodge a valid report.
+Only an accredited energy assessor can carry out an EPC survey and lodge valid EPC reports.
 They will rate the building from A (most efficient) to G (least efficient) and recommend measures for improvement.

 The penalty for non-compliance is a fine between £500 and £5,000 based on the rateable value of the building.